Daichi Hashimoto: Early life

 The oldest of three children, Daichi Hashimoto grew up around full-contact sports, as his father Shinya was a famous pro wrestler, alongside his "uncles" Masahiro Chono and Keiji Muto.
 Since the sixth grade, Hashimoto took up karate, and was part of his middle school's MMA team, Blue Sky.

 When his father died in July 2005, Hashimoto decided he wanted to become a professional wrestler in order to honour his father's memory.
-He appeared in the Shinya Hashimoto memorial event in professional wrestling promotion Hustle on July 9, 2006, where he was introduced by his father's tag team partner Naoya Ogawa and made public his intention to become a wrestler.
+He appeared in the Shinya Hashimoto memorial event in professional wrestling promotion Hustle on July 9, 2006, where he was introduced by his father's tag team partner Naoya Ogawa.
+He made public his intention to become a wrestler.

 In September 2009, he took part in his father's 25th Anniversary show, hosted by Pro Wrestling Zero1 (Zero1).
 He competed in an exhibition kickboxing match against Satoshi Kobayashi.
 The match was declared a draw after two two-minute rounds.
 After the show, Hashimoto expressed again his desire to become a professional wrestler and Masahiro Chono and Shinjiro Otani picked up on his desire and trained him for nearly a year and a half.